apache/druid/docs/ingestion/kafka-ingestion.md

 #### Consumer properties

 Consumer properties control how a supervisor reads and processes event messages from a Kafka stream.
-For more information about consumer configs and advanced use cases, refer to the [Kafka documentation](https://kafka.apache.org/documentation/#consumerconfigs).
+For more information about consumer configuration and advanced use cases, refer to the [Kafka documentation](https://kafka.apache.org/documentation/#consumerconfigs).

 You must include `bootstrap.servers` in consumer properties with a list of Kafka brokers in the format `<BROKER_1>:<PORT_1>,<BROKER_2>:<PORT_2>,...`.
+In some cases, you may need to retrieve consumer properties at runtime.
+For example, when `bootstrap.servers` is unknown or not static.

 The `isolation.level` property in `consumerProperties` determines how Druid reads messages written transactionally.
 If you use older versions of Kafka servers without transaction support or you don't want Druid to consume only committed transactions, set `isolation.level` to `read_uncommitted`.